Public Transport in Lisbon

 Lisbon’s public transport system is modern, reliable, and easy to use, making it simple for visitors to discover the city’s vibrant neighborhoods and iconic sights.
 This guide covers everything you need to know about getting around Lisbon, from airport transfers to navigating the main train stations and using the city’s extensive metro, bus, tram, and ferry networks.

-Lisbon’s public transport network offers several convenient ticketing and payment options for all types of travelers.
+Lisbon’s public transport network offers several convenient ticketing and payment options.
 Compare the main choices below to find the best fit for your needs.

 Tickets & Payment Methods